-Furthermore, the anti-inflammatory effects of CBD (cannabidiol), a non-psychoactive constituent of the Cannabis Sativa plant, seems to mitigate pain-related behaviors and inflammation in rat models of arthritis while presenting minimal, if any, side effects (Hammell et al., 2015).
+Furthermore, the The property of some cannabis compounds, particularly CBD, t... of CBD (cannabidiol), a non-psychoactive constituent of the Cannabis Sativa plant, seems to mitigate pain-related behaviors and inflammation in rat models of arthritis while presenting minimal, if any, side effects (Hammell et al., 2015).

 Bioavailability of Cannabis and CBD

-Due to the poor bioavailability of oral CBD, the efficacy of topical and transdermal applications of CBD has become of great interest to researchers and patients alike.
+Due to the poor Refers to the proportion of a substance, like cannabinoids, ... of oral CBD, the efficacy of topical and transdermal applications of CBD has become of great interest to researchers and patients alike.